Skip Navigation

 Kansas Housing Resource Corporation

-Description: Down payment assistance for purchasing a first home.
+Description: Down payment assistance and closing costs for home buyers.

 Home Loan Guarantee for Rural Kansas (HLG)